horde/Injector/doc/Horde/Injector/UPGRADINGH6.md

 It is advisable to wrap and use injector rather than using it as a base class.

+Binder Implementations must either type hint for Horde\Injector\Binder or a more general type.
+Hinting for Horde_Injector_Binder will not suffice the Liskov principle and produce an error.

 ## Use namespaced version

 When refactoring code, use Horde\Injector\Injector rather than the compatibility wrapper \Horde_Injector.